 Taking an oral contraceptive will create an artificial bleeding that is often lighter than your regular period, will stop ovulation and will help your body keep the cervical mucus thick enough to prevent sperm from reaching the uterus.

 The search continues to find newer and better options to prevent pregnancies.
 If you are a woman between the ages of 18-35 and you require a contraception, you might be eligible to participate in a research study.
 Women’s Health Care Research is testing a new birth control pill option, to find out more, contact us to see if you might qualify to participate.
 Volunteers are seen by a board-certified gynecologist, receive study-related exams and testing, investigational birth control at no cost and compensation for time and travel.
-Click HERE to see if you qualify!
+Click HERE to see our studies!

 For more general information, I suggest the following links: